eConfirmations are automated text messages about upcoming appointments that also allow the patient to confirm their appointment.

 - Patients cannot be sent more than one eConfirmation text in the same day.

-- Text Msg OK status, treat ?? as No instead of Yes is checked in Preferences and patient's texting status is set as ??.
-If this is checked, patients with a ?? status will not be sent text messages.
-Change this preference to unchecked to allow text to send to all patients with a status of ?? or change the individual patient's Text OK status to Yes in Edit Patient Information.
+- Text Msg OK, assume default is 'No' for patients with no selection is enabled in Preferences and the patient has no Text OK status selected.
+If this is checked, patients without a Text OK are not sent text messages.
+Disable this preference to allow text to send to all patients with no Text OK status or change the individual patient's Text OK status to Yes in Edit Patient Information.

 - The patient does not have a Wireless Phone number or Email address in the appropriate fields in Patient Information.